Factoriall/Computer-Graphics-Team-Project/src/irrKlang/readme.txt

   came the SDK.
 These are:

   \bin         The compiled library irrKlang.DLL and some compiled demo
-               and example applications, just start them to see the Irrlicht Engine in action.
+               and example applications, just start them to see irrKlang in action.
   \doc         Documentation of the Irrlicht Engine.
   \examples    Examples and tutorials showing how to use the native engine
                engine using C++.